antmicro/verilog-power-analysis-workflows/README.md

 export CUDD_INSTALL_DIR=$(pwd)
 ```

-After that you can finally build the OpenSTA by executing these commands from the top directory:
+After that, OpenSTA can be built by executing the following commands from the top directory:

 <!-- name="build-open-sta" -->
 ```